Lessons from Fighting The Black Snake at Standing Rock

 Eventually we got all the poles in place.
 The rope man kept wrapping the rope around the top, always too slow, or going the wrong direction somehow.

 Five of us gathered to put the bundle of canvas along the length of the last pole and hoist it up.
 It was heavy and took all of our strength and balance to get it up.
-I looked up at the top of the pole as it crossed the disk of the sun and I thought of the four men hoisting the flag at Iwo Jima, one of them a Native named Ira Hayes who died poor and drunk in a ditch.
+I looked up at the top of the pole as it crossed the disk of the sun and I thought of the four men hoisting the flag at Iwo Jima, one of them a Pima Native named Ira Hayes.
 It was just a moment, all of us gathered as one, and then it was up and I lost my place in the group as everyone started wrapping the canvas around.
 I slipped out and went back to chopping wood.

 I met Ollie at Rosebud Camp and rushed over to Oceti Sakowin to meet my Northern Arapahoe friends near the medic-healer tents.
 I was late and my ride was leaving soon and they weren’t there.
 A procession of a hundred women descended down Flag Road, which runs through the Main Camp and displays the emblems of many tribes.
 They called out, “Join us!”
 I hesitated, then replied, “I’m sorry, we’re waiting for someone!”
 At once I realized my mistake as my friend elbowed me and I noticed the pitcher of water being reverently held by an elder in the front of the group.
 It wasn’t an invitation that one could simply refuse.